lheintzmann1/kpm-example/README.md

    Make sure you have KPM installed.
 You can find installation instructions on the [KPM repo](https://github.com/lheintzmann1/kpm).

 3. **Build the project**:
-   Run the following command to build the project:
+   Run the following commands to build the project:

    ```bash
    kpm install